michaelfranz/springai-actions/PLAN-CURRY.md

 - **Shape (Plan DSL):**
   `(PENDING (stepId s1) (action exportControlChartToExcel) (param bundleId) (kind missing_required) (reason "bundleId required to export control chart") (prompt "Provide bundleId"))`

+## Conversation State & Orchestration
+- **Conversation-aware API:** `formulatePlan(String userInput, ConversationState state)` appends a retry addendum from the state (pending items, prior provided params, latest user reply) and returns a plan plus derived status.
+- **Retry addendum:** System addendum reminds the model it is a retry, lists pendings with user-friendly labels, includes the latest user reply verbatim, and reiterates “use the new reply only if it truly satisfies pending items; otherwise emit PENDING; do not guess.”
+- **ConversationManager:** Orchestrates a turn: load state (by session), call `formulatePlan`, branch on status (`READY` → resolve/execute, `PENDING` → ask, `ERROR` → inform), and persist the next `ConversationState` derived from the returned plan.
+Supports multiple sessions/tabs via keyed storage.
+- **State persistence:** Currently in-memory for unit flow; planned to be Spring-backed (e.g., bean + repository) for real deployment.
+- **Token discipline:** Keep structured state exact (pendings, provided params, latest reply).
+Summaries are only for long free-form user text and are bounded; never summarize pending/provided maps.
+Keep a tiny rolling window for UX-only context; feed the model only structured state + latest reply.

 ## High-Level Flow
 1) User asks; planner parses.
 2) If a step lacks required info or has invalid/uncertain input, emit `PENDING` instead of an executable action.